 6. “Thou shalt not kill” (Exodus 20:13).

 7. “Thou shalt not commit adultery” (Exodus 20:14).
 In a latter-day revelation, the Lord condemned not only adultery, but “anything like unto it” (Doctrine and Covenants 59:6).
-Fornication, homosexuality, and other sexual sins are violations of the seventh commandment.
+Having sexual relations outside of marriage and participating in other sexual sins are violations of the seventh commandment.

 8. “Thou shalt not steal” (Exodus 20:15).
 Stealing is a form of dishonesty.